Sumanth-EG22/DrumKit/README.md

 # DrumKit
-A webpage to play different sounds via KeyPress
+A webpage to play different drum sounds via KeyPress